rtuhpc/hpc-platform/doc/lti.md

 7. The LTI Tool verifies the JWT's authenticity, ensuring that it is valid, hasn't expired, and is signed by a trusted source.
 8. Once the JWT is successfully validated, the LTI Tool can access the information contained within the JWT's payload.
 This information can be used to authenticate the user, establish their role or permissions, and customize the tool's behaviour based on the LTI Consumer's (platform) requirements.

-In summary, the JWT containing the provided object is typically sent from the LTI Consumer (platform) to the LTI Tool as part of the launch process, allowing the LTI Tool to receive user context and permissions securely.
+In summary, the communication using JWTs, containing the provided objects is typically sent from the LTI Consumer (platform) to the LTI Tool as part of the launch process, allowing the LTI Tool to receive user context and permissions securely.

+*To be continued...*